 5 ways solo travel helps you meet new people

-When we say ‘solo traveller’ we're talking about those adventurous spirits who want to see the world independent of people in their lives joining them.
+When we say ‘solo traveller’ we're talking about those adventurous folks who want to see the world independent of people in their lives joining them.
 Can they also be single and looking for companionship?
 Sure, why not!
 Travel opens hearts and minds and lets you see how others react to all kinds of situations.

 Are they kind?
 Supportive?
 Respectful?
 The inherent challenges and unexpected moments of travel let you see who a person really is and how that meshes with who you are.
 So many of our small group travellers go on to become great friends and, yes, even life partners.
 It always warms our heart when we welcome back honeymooners or adventure buddies who met on a previous tour.